urysegal/STO-values/README.md

 #### s2g input

-The program works by picking a trail N, and then using an iterative method to find Ci and Bi until they do not improve any more.
+The program works by picking a trial N, and then using an iterative method to find Ci and Bi until they do not improve any more.
 If the desired accuracy has not reached, the program increases N and tries to find a new set of Ci and Bi.